 41. 2000 Petr Kolar, Charles IV University, Prague, "Academic Freedom in Times of Turmoil"

-39. 1998 Hugo Adam Bedau, Tufts,"Anarchical Fallacies or Utilitarian Fantasies: Bentham's Critique of Human Rights"
+39. 1998 Hugo Adam Bedau, Tufts University, "Anarchical Fallacies or Utilitarian Fantasies: Bentham's Critique of Human Rights"

 34. 1993 Robert Sokolowski, Catholic University of America, "What is Philosophical Thinking?"